vellgordeev/online-chat/README.md

 - PostgreSQL pgcrypto for secure password hashing. :lock:
 - Java concurrency (threads, scheduling) for handling multiple clients and inactivity checks.
 - Log4j for logging.
-- HikariCP for efficient database connection pooling.
+- HikariCP for efficient database connection pooling. :rocket:

 :wave: Thank you for checking out this Console Chat project!
 Feel free to explore, modify, and expand upon it to learn more about Java sockets, concurrency, and secure credential storage.
 If you have any questions or suggestions, please